To read the texts click on the texts: Rev 11:19; 12:1-6,10; 1 Cor 15:20-26; Lk 1:39-56

 The stress on God as a God primarily of the poor stands out in Mary’s hymn of praise.
 In a world where the rich seem to be getting richer and the poor, poorer, one wonders whether the Magnificat is a hymn that can make sense to the poor, to those of low degree.
 Yet, it is important to remember that God’s ways are not our ways and so, the poor must, in confidence, sing this song as their song.
 The confidence with which Mary sings this song runs through the entire hymn.
 She uses past tense to denote God’s future actions, thus expressing that God will indeed accomplish his will, and the poor will be vindicated.
 What is important for the poor to realize is that they, like Mary, need to continue to open themselves to all that God wants to do in them.
 They need to continue to acknowledge their dependence on God by doing all that is required of them and then, leaving the rest in his capable and strong hands.

 Even as we do celebrate these events, we need to ask ourselves serious questions both as Indians and Christians.
-Can we be really free when caste distinctions result in murder and rape?
-Can we be really free when freedom to speak the truth is met with physical violence and threat to life?
-Can we be free when the incidence of female foeticide is so high in our country and where in many places the girl child is seen as a liability and burden rather than a blessing?
+Can we be really free when in Assam a woman is raped and dehumanized in full public view?
+Can we be really free when officials stand by and watch and even participate in these dastardly acts?
+Can we be free when female foeticide is so high in our country and where in many places the girl child is seen as a liability and burden rather than a blessing?
 Can we be really free when we are so intent on destroying our natural resources for selfish ends and then have to wonder whether we will have enough rain to see us through the year?
 Can we call ourselves Christians when we will not do anything about these atrocities and continue with our lives as if it does not concern us?

 Are we really free?
 Are we truly Christian?